Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/postman/register-application.md

 ## Patient Application Registration

-1. If you have opted for Microsoft Entra ID, follow this [document](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) to create a new application in Microsoft Entra ID.
-Otherwise for B2C, follow this [document](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications) to create a new application in B2C Tenant.
-Make sure to select `Web` as the platform and add the redirect URL for Postman (`https://oauth.pstmn.io/v1/callback`).
+1. Follow this [document](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) to create a new application in Microsoft External Entra ID.
+Make sure to select `Web` as the platform and add the redirect URL for Insomnia (`http://localhost:3000`) or Postman (`https://oauth.pstmn.io/v1/callback`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Delegated)
         - fhirUser